reubenstr/ElectroPup/README.md

 # Parts

-The 3D printed parts are printed from Polymaker PolyMax Tough PLA in red selected for excellent strength and ease of printing.
+The 3D printed parts are printed from Polymaker PolyMax Tough PLA in red selected for strength and ease of printing.
 See [cnckitchen](https://www.cnckitchen.com/blog/the-difference-of-pla-and-pla-tested-feat-polymaker)'s excellent blog post.

 Estimated amount of filament (main color): 738 grams